-If your answer is very little, don’t worry you’re with the golfing majority.
-Many golfers spend an unhealthy amount of time refining their backswing position, and far too little educating their swing to execute golf shots.
+If your answer is very little, don’t worry, you are with the golfing majority.
+Many golfers spend an unhealthy amount of time refining their backswing position, and far too little educating their body to execute golf shots.

 This in a nutshell is what golf skills games are.
 They aim to develop your golfing skills.

-“Focus far less on your movements, and far more on getting the ball to your target”
+“Focus far less on your technique, and far more on getting the ball to your target”